Rightpoint/RZCellSizeManager/README.md

 Dynamic size computation and cacheing for cells.

 RZCellSizeManager is an object used to cache and get cell heights for UICollectionView cells and UITableView cells.
-It works expecially well when using AutoLayout but can be used anytime you want to cache cell sizes.
+It works especially well when using AutoLayout but can be used anytime you want to cache cell sizes.

 Getting Started